Six Helpful Senior Organizations You Should Know

 LTC Insurance has many other benefits but cannot be purchased when you already have declining health or require care.
 Each insurance company has specific underwriting guidelines to determine if an applicant qualifies for coverage.

-Most people obtain coverage in their 50s when they still enjoy reasonably good health, and premiums are much lower.
+Most people obtain coverage in their 50s when they still enjoy reasonably good health, and premiums are much lower; however, those in their 60s and older can find affordable options.